 10. Zagsthepit says Mixed: “Our younger pit can’t get enough of being in water.
 He’ll just dive in whenever he gets the chance, but it’s not the same with our older 5 y/o.
 It’s probably because we did not really show him water early on.

-Yes, the odds may be stacked against the Pitbull in some cases.
+The odds may be stacked against the Pitbull.
 However, that does not mean you can’t teach a Pitbull to swim.
 Some will love swimming more than others, so make sure to be patient and introduce them to water slowly.

 Get a dog life vest